What is conveyancing?

 How long does it take?

-On average a transaction can take as little as 6 weeks.
-This timescale is an estimate, and can vary on a number of factors, such as adverse search results, issues with a valuation.
+On average a transaction can around 12-16 weeks.
+This timescale is an estimate and can vary on a number of factors, such as adverse search results, and issues with a valuation.

 What are disbursements?